coolbutuseless/eventloop/README.md

 ## Example - Raycaster

-If your code can run fast enough in R, then you can do some more complex rendering.
+If the code in your callback function can run fast enough in R, then you can do some more complex rendering.

 Here’s a simple raycaster in plain R.